jennifer-remus-i8-psRx69lc-unsplash.jpg

 Our leadership team is a volunteer group representing various Christian denominations and ministries across the state of Maine.

 Sr. Ann Boyle, RSR, a Sister of Our Lady of the Holy Rosary, received her certification in Spiritual Direction from Cardinal Stritch University, Milwaukee, WI.
 Sister Ann ministers in Spiritual Formation: spiritual direction, retreat ministry, and the RSR Associate Ministry.
 In Maine, she completed the Parish Ministry Development Program and has served several parishes as RCIA director, as Eucharistic Minister with ministry to the homebound, as Chairperson for Worship and Spirituality, and as a member of the Parish Council.
 Sister Ann has a growing appreciation for Ignatian Spirituality.
-Presently, she is involved as a spiritual director for the Ignatian Exercises in Everyday Life.
+Presently, she is involved as a spiritual director for the Ignatian Exercises in Everyday Life and serves on the Steering Committee.

 Fr.
 Brian J. Conley, S.J. currently serves as the superior of the Jesuit Community of Maine and as a teacher and chaplain to the faculty and staff at Cheverus High School.
 Brian entered the Society of Jesus in 1992 and was ordained to the priesthood in June 2001.
 He trained as a spiritual director and leader of the Ignatian Exercises through courses at Fordham University and internships at Jesuit Retreat houses during his formation.
 He has been a part of the Retreat in Every Day Life since his missioning to Maine in 2021.
 Sharing the Spiritual Exercises in this way has been a source of joy and consolation.
-Brian is an Association for Clinical Pastoral Education (ACPE) Certified Educator with over twenty-year’s experience leading CPE and currently supervises the Community CPE program at Holy Family Hospital in Methuen, MA.
+Brian is an Association for Clinical Pastoral Education (ACPE) Certified Educator with over twenty-year’s experience leading CPE.
 He has served on the Clinical Pastoral Education faculty at Brigham & Women’s Hospital in Boston and MedStar Health Georgetown University Hospital in Washington, DC.
 Brian grew up in Dedham, Massachusetts.

 Martha Conroy is a spiritual director and retreat leader who enjoys working with individuals who seek to deepen their relationship with God.
 She has been involved in Ignatian Maine since its inception and has served as a director for the Retreat in Everyday Life.
 Martha is involved in Mepkin Abbey programs, including the 6-week Ignatian Retreat and Zip Code Contemplation.
 She is a guest director at Eastern Point Retreat House.
 In addition, she provides spiritual direction to individuals, both in person and on line.
 She currently assists with executive formation for CHRISTUS Health System in Dallas TX.Martha’s previous roles have been as teacher, Diocesan Director of Liturgy, financial analyst at UNUM and director of Ministry Formation for Trinity Health.
 Her education includes an MA in Liturgy from Notre Dame, and training in spiritual direction from Boston College and at the Jesuit Center in Guelph, Ontario.
 She is a member of St. John Paul II Parish and is a volunteer with the Dempsey Center.